sea120424/VSMgrader_DataScienceWithR/README.md

 - average word length

 <h3 id="df"> words in document frequency </h3>
 This section shows the statics of the a word appears in differnet essays.
 We discuss the word usage in 4 groups.
-We make a hypothesis that the lower degree english user may repeatedly use the same words among different essays due to their lacking vocabulary. **R-wordcloud** is used to demostrate.
+We make a hypothesis that the lower degree english user may repeatedly use the same words among different essays due to their lacking vocabulary.
+R wordcloud is used to demostrate.

 #### Implementation